ROCm/amdsmi/py-interface/README.md

 ### amdsmi_get_pcie_info

 Description: Returns the pcie metric and static information for the given GPU.
+For accurate PCIe Bandwidth measurements it is recommended to use this function once per 1000ms
 It is not supported on virtual machine guest

 Input parameters: